 However, where such options are exhausted or no such remedial action is adopted, then individuals and directors of companies face considerable risks not just to their business, but also personally, once enforcement has taken place.
 These include the following:

 - Prosecution and Code 9

-For directors, we strongly recommend you visit our page which deals more comprehensively with claims against directors here.
+For directors, we strongly recommend you visit our page which deals more comprehensively with claims against directors.

-For individuals we strongly recommend you visit our page which deals with personal insolvency advice which can be found here.
+For individuals we strongly recommend you visit our page which deals with personal insolvency advice.

 At Francis Wilks & Jones we are able to assist and advise on all such risks or, if you face such problems, how best to mitigate your personal exposure in advance and protect your company or your business following difficulties with HMRC, including defending any of the proceedings as described above.